curityio/curity-operational-training/README.md

 # Operational Training

-Training for operators, administrators and developers who operate the Curity Identity Server.\
+Training for operators, administrators and developers who manage the Curity Identity Server.\
-These deployment and automation resources back up the [Operational Training](https://curity.io/training/) theory.
+This repository's deployment and automation resources back up the [Operational Training](https://curity.io/training/) theory.

 ## 0. All Roles: Introduction